Open Search

 How to Choose Between PhD and PsyD

 Understanding the difference between a PsyD vs PhD can be confusing.
-Which program you choose depends on the direction you’d like to steer your studies and, ultimately, your career.
+Which clinical psychology program you choose depends on the direction you’d like to steer your studies and, ultimately, your career.
 Think about what sort of work you’d like to do beyond graduation: research-focused or clinically-focused.
 Take a look at what graduates of both, the PhD program and the PsyD program, are doing to see if their careers align with your own interests.

 All things considered, PhD graduates may use their research-based degrees to conduct experimental studies, work in academic settings, and consult with schools or hospitals.
 PsyD graduates may use their clinical-based degrees to work directly with patients who need clinical psychology services.
 All students enrolled in Clinical Psychology programs at the California School of Professional Psychology (CSPP) at Alliant International University receive advanced training in psychology in a clinical setting to allow them to confidently function as clinicians and researchers.
-Most importantly, both our PhD and PsyD programs are accredited by the American Psychological Association (APA.)
+Most importantly, both the PhD and PsyD programs are accredited by the American Psychological Association (APA.)

 Are you a doctoral candidate and conflicted about which Clinical Psychology degree is the best fit for you?
 Contact an Alliant admissions counselor by calling 1-866-825-5426 to learn more about our PsyD or PhD degree programs and the admission requirements.